eddygent/etrade-monitor/README.md

 Functionalities built out in `dev_etrade_python_client.py`

-Running the following in Command Line will give send you an email with statistics on your account.
+Running the following in Command Line will send you an email with statistics on your account.
 *Note: There is a built-in 30-day holding period.
 If you would not like this functionality then disable.*

 [`python3 dev_etrade_python_client.py -e`](dev_etrade_python_client.py)